Causality Is Key to Understand and Balance Multiple Goals in Trustworthy ML and Foundation Models: Introduction

 \textbf{Position.} Despite significant advancements in research on individual dimensions of trustworthy ML such as fairness, privacy, and explainability—there is a notable lack of efforts to integrate these dimensions into a cohesive and unified framework.
 Each ethical principle addresses distinct challenges, yet their interplay often involves intricate trade-offs, particularly concerning model performance metrics such as accuracy.
 For example, mitigating fairness-related biases may require adjustments that compromise predictive precision, while enhancing explainability can impose constraints on model complexity.
 We argue that systematically addressing these trade-offs is a critical step toward developing AI systems that are both ethically sound and operationally efficient.
-While causality has been applied to address individual challenges such as fairness or interpretability, its potential to address the intersection of these challenges has largely been overlooked (see~\autoref{app:relatedwork} for a detailed review). \textbf{In this paper, we argue that integrating causality into ML and foundation models offers a way to balance multiple competing objectives of trustworthy AI. }
+While causality has been applied to address individual challenges such as fairness or interpretability, its potential to address the intersection of these challenges has largely been overlooked. \textbf{In this position paper, we argue that integrating causality into ML and foundation models offers a way to balance multiple competing objectives of trustworthy AI. } We base our position on a review of how causal machine learning has advanced various aspects of trustworthy ML.
+From this, we identify key mechanisms behind objective trade-offs and show how causal methods can help resolve them.
+We then explore efforts to integrate causality into foundation models, highlighting unique challenges and outlining future directions for applying causal reasoning in this new context.

-The structure of our paper is as follows. \autoref{sec:CausaltrustML} analyzes how causality can reconcile multiple dimensions of trustworthy ML and explores how it can be integrated. \autoref{sec:caualfoundation} discusses how foundation models amplify existing ML trade-offs and introduce new challenges, for which we argue that causality provides a principled approach to overcoming these issues, and propose strategies for integrating causal reasoning into foundation models at different development stages. \autoref{sec:challenges} covers limitations in applying causality to ML and foundation models and proposes future research directions, and~\autoref{sec:Alternative} includes alternative views.
-Finally, \autoref{sec:conclusion} suggests key steps for advancing causality in ML and foundation models.
+The structure of our paper is as follows.
+Section~\ref{sec:CausaltrustML} discusses how causality can reconcile multiple dimensions of trustworthy ML and explores how it can be integrated.
+Section~\ref{sec:caualfoundation} discusses how FMs amplify existing ML trade-offs and introduce new challenges and propose causal approach to overcoming these issues as well as strategies for integrating causal reasoning into FMs.
+Section~\ref{sec:challenges} covers limitations and possible solutions, and Section~\ref{sec:Alternative} includes alternative views.
+Finally, Section~\ref{sec:conclusion} suggests actionable steps for advancing causality in ML and FMs and proposes future research directions.